mschuldi-lab/schuldiner-sop/docs/original_sop/transformations.md

 :::

 * When planning Gal-promoter swap transformations think if the transformants would prefer being plated on Gal plates or Raf plates, rather than glucose plates (which would be, in essence, making deletions).
+Same for estradiol induced strains

 :::note